 No, the intention is to keep it out and put it somewhere else.
 Find someone else who will accept it.
 But the longer your heart is disconnected from your body, the more of you begins to die.
 What a conundrum.
 Caught between the desire to be alive and the desire to not be alone.
 It’s a lot more work to put your heart back in right, but it’s even more work to resuscitate the rest of you when you delay recovery.

 When you hand your heart over to someone who can do it damage, they will do it damage.
-It may seem nonsensical, because in order to give your heart to someone you must expose it, but not by necessity to everyone.
+It may seem nonsensical because in order to give your heart to someone you must expose it, but not by necessity to everyone.
 We’re told to guard our hearts.
-That doesn’t mean never letting anyone touch it or join theirs with it, but we have to be careful.
-The life I’ve spent trying to be sure I shared it with someone led to me become desperate enough to share it with anyone, even when I knew I shouldn’t, or at least had a pretty good guess about it.
+That doesn’t mean that you should never let anyone touch it or join theirs with it, but we have to be careful.
+The life I’ve spent trying to be sure I shared it with someone led to me becoming desperate enough to share it with anyone, even when I knew I shouldn’t, or at least had a pretty good guess about it.

 Here’s the thing.
 When I gave my heart over to Jesus in 2009, it wasn’t mine to give anymore.
 That was before any of this began.
 Before then, the whole thought of finding someone to share my life was still there, but it had no way to happen because I wasn’t really very interested in doing it God’s way.
 Afterward, though, my attitudes about everything slowly started to change.
 When God has His hands on your heart, that’s what happens.